PaymentHighway/paymenthighway-java-lib/README.md

 ### Maven

-You can find the newest release at the[Maven Central Repository](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22io.paymenthighway%22%20a%3A%22paymenthighway%22)
+You can find the newest release at the [Maven Central Repository](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22io.paymenthighway%22%20a%3A%22paymenthighway%22)

 Add as dependency: